CityArtist Projects grant

 Girl on a Road: Finalizing a storyboard for a full-length graphic novel and sample chapter of a book exploring female friendship, loss and life on the road.
 A young adult workshop and a public reading will close the project.

-I would rather sit here and watch you have fun: is an interactive installation co-designed with artist Sam Wildman that engages a diverse public while challenging the features that differentiate artist from audience.
+We Are a Crowd of Others: is an interactive installation co-designed with artist Sam Wildman that engages a diverse public while challenging the features that differentiate artist from audience.
 Collaboration and participation will engage the audience prompting questions about the role of family and performance in our lives.

 Generating a new body of work using copper, mixed media sculptures, interactive installations and one community based piece.
 The public will be invited to participate in neighborhood events, culminating in an exhibition at Traver Gallery and in South Park.

 Leviathan' Interactive Installation: Developing and fabricating a new interactive sculpture installed in the water tower of Volunteer Park.
 The audience is encouraged to engage in dialogue about cultural myths and monsters.